 Related: 5 STOCKS FOR YOUR STOCKING

 When it comes to taking advantage of a boost in oil prices the quickest, companies with the largest number of drilled but uncompleted wells (DUCs) stand to gain the most.

 Some of those companies include: Range Resources Corp.
-(NYSE:RRCC), Cabot Oil & Gas Corp.
+(NYSE:RRCB), Cabot Oil & Gas Corp.
 (NYSE:COGC), EQT Corp.
 (NYSE:EQTC), Marathon Oil.
 Corp.
-(NYSE:MROC), Chesapeake Energy Corp.
-(NYSE:CHKC), EOG Resources Inc. (NYSE:EOGC), Concho Resources Inc. (NYSE:CXOC), Energen Resources Corp.
-(NYSE:EGNC), Occidental Petroleum Corp.
-(NYSE:OXYC), Exxon Mobil Corp.
+(NYSE:MROA), Chesapeake Energy Corp.
+(NYSE:CHKC), EOG Resources Inc. (NYSE:EOGC), Concho Resources Inc. (NYSE:CXOB), Energen Resources Corp.
+(NYSE:EGND), Occidental Petroleum Corp.
+(NYSE:OXYB), Exxon Mobil Corp.
 (NYSE:XOMC) and Continental Resources Inc.